Rosa-Kang/mernstack-blog/README.md

 ## Lessons

-- Learned how to manage Authentication and Authorization based the local storage data and mongoDB
-- Mern Stack ReactJS project with CRUD.
+- MongoDB for the database
+- Node & Express for the server-side
+- React for the client-side